 Workshop on Design of Nonlinear Weirs during 2019 ICOLD annual meeting/symposium, 14 June 2019.
 Ottawa, Canada.
 Website

 Workshop on Design of Nonlinear Weirs 15 May 2018, Aachen, Germany.
 Website

 Workshop on Stepped Spillways (H. Chanson), 27 June 2016, Portland/USA

-International Symposium on Hydraulic and Hydrological Aspects of Reliability and Safety Assessment of Hydraulic Structures, May 29-June 2, 2002, St. Petersburg, Russia.
+International Symposium on Hydraulic and Hydrological Aspects of Reliability and Safety Assessment of Hydraulic Structures, 29 May - 2 June 2002, St. Petersburg, Russia.

-Special collection in Journal of Hydraulic Engineering, ASCE (2020) on Advances in Hydraulic Structures Engineering
+Special collection in Journal of Hydraulic Engineering, ASCE (2020) on Advances in Hydraulic Structures Engineering.
+Website

-Special collection in Journal of Hydraulic Engineering, ASCE (2020) on Teaching Hydraulic Engineering and Design
+Special collection in Journal of Hydraulic Engineering, ASCE (2020) on Teaching Hydraulic Engineering and Design.
+Website

 Energy Dissipation in Hydraulic Structures.
 IAHR Monograph, 2015, Editor H. Chanson, CRC Press, Taylor & Francis Group, Leiden, The Netherlands, 168 pages.